-- (d) the person becomes aware of a new circumstance that: - (i) has arisen since the disclosure document was lodged;and - (ii) would have been required by section 710, 711, 712, 713, 713C, 713D, 713E, 714 or 715 to be included in the disclosure document if it had arisen before the disclosure document was lodged; and - (iii) is materially adverse from the point of view of an investor:
+- (d) the person becomes aware of a new circumstance that: - (i) has arisen since the disclosure document was lodged; and - (ii) would have been required by section 710, 711, 712, 713, 713C, 713D, 713E, 714 or 715 to be included in the disclosure document if it had arisen before the disclosure document was lodged; and - (iii) is materially adverse from the point of view of an investor;

-- (1A) An offence based on subsection (1) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - (2) The person must either:
+(1A) An offence based on subsection (1) is an offence of strict liability.

-- (a) repay the money received by the person from the applicants; or - (b) give the applicants: - (i) the documents required by subsection (3); and - (ii) 1 month to withdraw their application and be repaid; or - (c) issue or transfer the securities to the applicants and give them: - (i) the documents required by subsection (3); and - (ii) 1 month to withdraw their application and be repaid.
+- (2) The person must either: - (a) repay the money received by the person from the applicants; or - (b) give the applicants: - (i) the documents required by subsection (3); and - (ii) 1 month to withdraw their application and be repaid; or - (c) issue or transfer the securities to the applicants and give them: - (i) the documents required by subsection (3); and - (ii) 1 month to withdraw their application and be repaid.

-Sections 719 and 719A deal with lodging supplementary and replacement documents.
+Note: Sections 719 and 719A deal with lodging supplementary and replacement documents.
 Section 728 makes it an offence for a person to offer securities if the disclosure document is deficient in a way that is material from the point of view of an investor.